A LITTLE HISTORY

 Betty Cook, as President in 1984, led the volunteers in raising money for the shelter.
 They did everything from holding dances to bake sales and raffles.
 Even without a shelter, they did the best they could and placed many stray animals and answered cruelty calls.
 By January of 1985, they had enough money (approximately $100,000.00) to put out for bids to build their shelter and building began in May 1985.
 That building is the current shelter facility at 262 Fairgrounds Road.

 We thank the founders of the Association and the volunteers that worked so hard and were so dedicated to the cause to get this far.
 As with all things in time, the Association has outgrown its current space and is again looking to move and expand.
-A Capital Building Fund has been started with the goal of building a new Shelter in the future.

 If you have information about a possible property or would like to contribute to this fund, please contact us.
 Thanks!